PaintSplasher/phpvms7_SPAwards/README.md

 16.OCTOBER.25

-* Name correction and extended configuration
+* Name correction in a few awards
+* Added configuration and API issues fixed

 15.OCTOBER.25